InfiniTimeOrg/InfiniTime/doc/MemoryAnalysis.md

 # Memory analysis
 ## FreeRTOS heap and task stack
 FreeRTOS statically allocate its own heap buffer in a global variable named `ucHeap`.
-This is an aray of *uint8_t*.
+This is an array of *uint8_t*.
 Its size is specified by the definition `configTOTAL_HEAP_SIZE` in *FreeRTOSConfig.h*
 FreeRTOS uses this buffer to allocate memory for tasks stack and all the RTOS object created during runtime (timers, mutexes,...).

 The function `xPortGetFreeHeapSize()` returns the amount of memory available in this *ucHeap* buffer.
 If this value reaches 0, FreeRTOS runs out of memory.